Skip to content

 }

-Note: memory_limit_bytes is 0 for OOM kills — the BPF tracepoint doesn't expose the cgroup limit. context is populated when K8s enrichment is enabled (NODE_NAME set).
+memory_limit_bytes may be 0 for OOM kills because the BPF tracepoint does not expose the cgroup limit. context is populated when Kubernetes enrichment is enabled and NODE_NAME is set (see Kubernetes).

 CLI